Is breast really best? . . . Breastfeeding vs. formula feeding

 - Wear clothes that allow easy access to your breasts, such as tops that pull up from the waist or button down.

-- Practice at home to ensure you’re only revealing as much as you’re comfortable with.
+- Practice at home to ensure you’re revealing only as much as you’re comfortable with.

 - Breastfeed your baby before fussiness sets in so you have time to get to a comfortable place or position to feed.